 It is a huge inconvenience but at least you know your data is safe if your device is stolen.
 I realize this isn’t much comfort if you have simply forgotten your passcode, but until Apple comes up with a simpler solution then this is the way it is.

-Can I reset the iPhone passcode with my Apple ID?
+Can I reset the iPhone PIN with my Apple ID?

 No, you can’t reset the iPhone passcode by using your Apple ID.
 The Apple ID and iPhone passcode are independent security measures so you can’t reset one from the other.

-Can I reset the iPhone passcode using Touch ID?
+Can I reset the passcode using Touch ID?

 You can’t reset a forgotten iPhone passcode using Touch ID but you can unlock it and back it up, wipe it, reset the passcode, then restore the data from the backup.